dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Zenzero theme to activate it.

 == Changelog ==
+= Version 1.4.4 =
+* Now Zenzero is no longer compatible with WordPress 4.1 version or lower
+* Added icons to Categories Widget and Archives Widget
+* Improved RTL mode
+* Minor bug fixes

 = Version 1.4.3 =
 * Updated skip-link-focus and navigation scripts
 * Updated some scripts in the way to detect a mobile device